lukecost/CommodityPrices/README.md

 <img src="pics/stat1.jpg"/
 <br>
      - Interpretation:
-         - β1 : A single % increase in the market risk premium is associated with a 0.355% increase in corn future returns, on average
+         - β1 : A single % increase in the market risk premium is associated with a 0.355% increase in corn future returns, on average.